 Three-Time Olympic Gold Medalist

 Jennifer Botterill is one of Canada’s most successful athletes, achieving Olympic glory on numerous occasions.
-She is a three-time Olympic gold medalist and an Olympic silver medalist with the Canadian Women’s Hockey Team, and responsible for the assist that won gold at the 2010 Olympic Games.
-In 2014, she acted as a sports commentator for the CBC at the Sochi Winter Olympic Games.
-Embracing the chance to connect with audiences, Jennifer shares many of the valuable lessons she learned on the way to becoming a champion.
+A member of the Canadian Women’s Hockey Team for 14 years, Botterill attended four Olympic games, winning three gold medals and one silver medal.
+She was responsible for the assist that won gold at the 2010 Vancouver Olympic Games.
+Embracing the chance to connect with audiences, Botterill shares valuable lessons she’s learned on the way to becoming a champion.

-Jennifer has also worked as a studio analyst for TSN, a hockey specialist with CBC’s Hockey Night in Canada, and as a guest on TSN’s Off the Record.
-She is also a co-host of Hometown Hockey with Ron MacLean.
+Today, Botterill is an analyst for the NHL’s New York Islanders.
+She has also worked as a studio analyst for TSN, a hockey specialist with CBC’s Hockey Night in Canada, and a guest on TSN’s Off the Record.
+In 2014, Botterill was a sports commentator for CBC at the Sochi Winter Olympic Games.

 Botteril has taken several leadership and mentorship roles within the sports community and the greater community at large.
 She has worked on projects for the International Olympic Committee and the International Ice Hockey Federal, and is currently an ambassador for Right to Play.
 She has also worked with charities such as the Special Olympics, Kidsport, Children’s Wish Foundation, SickKids Hospital, CanFund, Hockey Canada Foundation, and Canadian Cancer Society.

 Botteril’s career is inspired by her family.
 Her father is a renowned sports psychologist, her mother competed in two Olympic Games as a speedskater, and her brother is a three-time Stanley Cup champion with the Pittsburgh Penguins and is currently the general manager for the Buffalo Sabres.